Chimes at Midnight: Critical response

 Chimes at Midnight premiered to a favorable audience reception at the 1966 Cannes Film Festival.
 But after New York Times critic Bosley Crowther's unfavorable advance review, American distributor Harry Saltzman decided to give the film little publicity and minimal distribution when it was released in the U.S. the next year.
 Critical reception on its first release was mostly negative; the film was not regarded as one of Welles's best until years later.
 Crowther criticized the film's poor audio track and called it "a confusing patchwork of scenes and characters ... designed to give major exposure to Jack Falstaff."
 Welles's performance, he wrote, was "a dissolute, bumbling street-corner Santa Claus."
 Penelope Houston called it "a film which seems to turn its back on brilliance."
 A Time review also criticized Welles, calling him "probably the first actor in the history of the theater to appear too fat for the role ... he takes command of scenes less with spoken English than with body English", but is "never entirely bad".

 Judith Crist praised the film as "stark, simple, concentrating on word and performance, serv[ing] as a reminder of where the substance of the play lies."
 Pauline Kael also criticized the poor sound, but gave a favorable review overall, singling out the film's casting and calling Welles's performance "very rich, very full."
 She said the Battle of Shrewsbury sequence was "unlike any battle scene done on the screen before."
 Cahiers du Cinéma critic Serge Daney also praised both the film and Welles's ability to make great films on the subject of power.
 Welles was disappointed with the film's reception, complaining that "almost nobody has seen it in America, and that drives me nuts."

+On the site Rotten Tomatoes, Chimes at Midnight has a "Certified Fresh" approval rating of 96% based on 50 reviews, with an average rating of 9.00/10.
+Metacritic, which uses a weighted average, assigned the film a score of 94 out of 100 based on 23 critics, indicating "universal acclaim".